In Test Workbench we have added several great new capabilities to Functional Tester and Integration Tester. Take a look and give them a try.

 Viewing and sharing test results with unified reporting

 Project stakeholders want to see test results without installing the workbench or being a workbench user.
 Now, in 9.1.1 with unified reporting, all the project stakeholders can view the test reports for functional tests on a single dashboard.
 Stakeholders can access this dashboard from a web browser; so they don’t need to install the workbench software.
-For those of you that use Rational Performance Tester to test the performance aspect of the application, the dashboard also shows both the functional and performance reports.
+For those of you that use Performance Tester to test the performance aspect of the application, the dashboard also shows both the functional and performance reports.

 On the dashboard, it’s easy to sort and filter test reports, get an entire view of your application from both a functional and performance perspective, and lock/unlock the specific reports.
 For detailed information about the Unified reporting dashboard, be sure to read this blog post.

 As a tester, you might have a large number of regression tests to be run against the latest builds of a product.
-Instead of manually running the tests against every new build, you can use an IBM UrbanCode™ Deploy Agent and let it automatically deploy the application and start the tests for you.
+Instead of manually running the tests against every new build, you can use an UrbanCode™ Deploy Agent and let it automatically deploy the application and start the tests for you.